College Major of the Month: Criminal Justice

-Criminal justice is a wide-ranging major and career field.
+A criminal justice degree offers wide-ranging career field.
 A degree in criminal justice can prepare you for a career as a judge, law enforcement officer, lawyer, mediator, police detective, paralegal or legal assistant, probation officer/corrections specialist, security guard or victim’s advocate.
 You can also get your criminal justice degree online.

 For all criminal justice jobs, you’ll need strong communication, critical thinking and decision making skills, as well as an ability to cope emotionally with difficult or upsetting circumstances.

-What education and experience is required for criminal justice majors?
+What education and experience are required for criminal justice majors?

 A bachelor’s degree is typically required for entry-level positions in criminal justice careers.
 You’ll take courses on the law, criminal procedures, ethics, theories on criminal behavior and other social sciences and humanities topics.
 Some fields may require additional education or training beyond a bachelor’s degree.
 For example, to become a police officer, you’ll need to go through a police agency’s training academy.
 To become a lawyer, you’ll need to attend graduate school and earn a Juris Doctor degree.

 When choosing a university, consider the focus of the school’s curriculum and how it fits with your career aspirations.
 Some programs focus primarily on training for law enforcement careers, while other programs focus more broadly on the issues of justice.
 For example, Mount Mary University’s (WI) justice program focuses on a survivor’s perspective of justice.

 How much money do criminal justice majors make?

 The average starting salary for a criminal justice graduate with a bachelor’s degree is $34,800, according to the September 2013 National Association of Colleges and Employers Salary Survey.
 Salaries vary depending on your career path, a specific job, employer and location.
 For example, according to the U.S. Bureau of Labor Statistics, the 2012 median annual salary was: